Certificate of Higher Education in Theology, Ministry and Mission

 (1 year)

 Applying for a bursary to help towards the cost of fees, books or travel is simple and non-intrusive.
-Find out more about bursaries and how to apply.
+Find out more about bursaries and how to apply for the bursary.

 Next steps